fondberg/spotcast/README.md

 ### Minimum Home Assistant version

-Spotcast is compatible with any version since 2022.2.0.
+Spotcast is compatible with any version since 2024.11.0.

-> [!WARNING]
-> An iminent change to Home Assistant will require `v3.9.2` when installing Home Assistant `2024.11` or newer.
-The current target version will be updated once `2024.11` become generally available.

 ### Official Spotify Integration